 If that does not convince you, I am lost.

-The post "The Question Should be: Why Are You *Not* Blogging" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2012/09/the-question/) on September 1, 2012.
+The post "The Question Should be: Why Are You *Not* Blogging" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/09/the-question/) on September 1, 2012.